 This message of Malcolm X was based on the Universal message of Islam, a religion with its inclusive nature brought people from all parts of the world into its fold.
 Islam is based on and emphasizes equality.
 The pinnacle of Islamic teachings is that many former slaves rose to positions of great prominence.

-The Black Dawah Network, an Islamic outreach organization, will arrange events that will involve Black Muslim delegations convening in various hoods throughout the United States most notably in Chicago, Atlanta, Memphis, Boston, Seattle, and Florida.
+The Black Dawah Network, an Islamic outreach organization, will arrange events that will involve Black Muslim delegations convening in various hoods throughout the United States most notably in Chicago, Atlanta, Memphis, Boston, Omaha, and Norfolk.
 The delegations shall speak to Black brothers and sisters; informing them about ALLAH (SWT) and why ALLAH (SWT) is worthy of worship.
 About the divine revelation: The Noble Quran.
 And about the need and importance of following the ways and teachings of the last messenger of ALLAH (SWT), the Holy Prophet Muhammad (SAW).

 The Noble Quran and an autobiography of Malcolm X shall also be distributed during the event for free.
 This will aid in getting a better understanding of Islam, its teachings and how it transformed the life of Malcolm X. The delegations shall also aim to discuss and address the institutional racism faced by brothers and sisters in the neighborhood.
 The Dawah shall be followed by a concluding event on February 23rd, 2020 that will take place in the mosques of the various cities.
 The topic of this event will be: ‘A Message to Black America: Why Islam?’

 The Black Dawah Network seeks to highlight the significance of Malcolm X and his African-American Muslim political philosophy.

 Why Support the Malcolm X Annual Day of Dawah?

 So, we come to the most relevant question, Why support the Malcolm X Annual Day of Dawah?